EVA Air Premium Economy Review: Smart Upgrade or Just Hype?

 There are 7 or 8 rows of Premium Economy seats, depending on the layout of the specific Boeing 777-300ER you’re on.

-We chose two seats on the side, in the second row, just behind the first bulkhead row.
+Both trips, we chose two seats on the side, in the second row, just behind the first bulkhead row.
 We didn’t have a full window view (we looked partly at the wall).
 But we didn’t mind as we were flying overnight.

-Now, the bulkhead row gives you more leg-stretching space.
+Now, the first bulkhead row gives you more leg-stretching space.
 But you don’t get a footrest there – and we’d take the footrest over a bit of extra legroom.

 Tip: Avoid the last two rows at the back of the Premium Economy section.
 They’re right beside the toilets, so you’ll have people lingering there, doors opening and closing, and light filtering in – not ideal if you’re trying to sleep.